Learning Decomposed Representation for Counterfactual Inference: DeR-CFR Algorithm

-Inspired by the above preliminary results and thoughts, we propose a novel model to learn the decomposed representation of instrumental, confounding and adjustment factors for confounder identification and balancing, and simultaneously learn a counterfactual regression model for treatment effect estimation.
-The architecture of our model consists of the following components: \begin{itemize} \item Three decomposed representation networks for learning latent factors, one for each underlying factor: $I(X)$, $C(X)$ and $A(X)$. \item Three decomposition and balancing regularizers for confounder identification and balancing: the first is for decomposing $A$ from $X$ with considering $A(X) \perp T$ and $A(X)$ should predict $Y$ as precisely as possible; the second is for decomposing $I$ from $X$ via constraining $I(X) \perp Y \mid T$, and $I(X)$ should be predictive to $T$; the last is designed for simultaneously balancing confounder $C(X)$ in different treatment arms. \item Two regression networks for potential outcome prediction, one for each treatment arm: ${h^{0}}(C(X),A(X))$ and ${h^{1}}(C(X),A(X))$. \end{itemize} The core components in our model are the decomposition and balancing regularizers, which help the representation network to learn decomposed representation of $I$, $C$, and $A$ for confounder identification, and also to improve the precision of regression networks via accurate confounder balancing with identified $C$.
+Guided by the above preliminary propositions and analyses, we propose a novel model, named Decomposed Representations for CounterFactual Regression (DeR-CFR), to learn the decomposed representations of instrumental, confounding, and adjustment factors for confounder identification and balancing, and simultaneously learn a counterfactual regression model for treatment effect estimation.
+The overall architecture of our model consists of the following components: \begin{itemize} \item \textbf{Three decomposed representation networks} for learning latent factors, one for each underlying factor: $I(X)$, $C(X)$ and $A(X)$. \item \textbf{Three decomposition and balancing regularizers} for confounder identification and balancing: the first is for decomposing $A$ from $X$ with considering $A(X) \perp T$ and $A(X)$ should predict $Y$ as precisely as possible; the second is for decomposing $I$ from $X$ via constraining $I(X) \perp Y \mid T$, and $I(X)$ should be predictive to $T$; the last is designed for simultaneously balancing confounder $C(X)$ in different treatment arms. \item \textbf{Two regression networks} for potential outcome prediction, one for each treatment arm: ${h^{0}}(C(X),A(X))$ and ${h^{1}}(C(X),$ \\ $A(X))$. \end{itemize}

+Our model's core components are the decomposition and balancing regularizers, which help the representation networks learn the decomposed representations of $I$, $C$, and $A$ for confounder identification, and also to improve the precision of regression networks via accurate confounder balancing with identified $C$.
 The decomposition and balancing regularizers are the keys to bridge the representation networks and regression networks for ITE estimation with observational data.

-Our framework is inspired by recent work \cite{hassanpour2019counterfactual}, but extends this work in two ways: (i) \cite{hassanpour2019counterfactual} tried to learn disentangled representation of three underlying factors, but it has no explicit constraints to prevent the information of $I$ and $A$ from being embedded into confounding factor $C$, extremely $I^{\star}=\emptyset, C^{\star}=\{I,C,A\}, A^{\star}=\emptyset$ could also be a possible solution for its algorithm, which loses the meaning of disentanglement.
-To address this problem, we propose a joint decomposition and balancing regularizers to explicitly decompose instrumental factor and adjustment factor for confounder identification and balancing with a guarantee from preliminary results and thoughts in Section 3.1. (ii) When doing confounder balancing, \cite{hassanpour2019counterfactual} needs to estimate the propensity score with two logistic networks, and its performance depends on the correct specification of the propensity score model.
-In our model, we propose a model-free confounder balancing methods via directly learning sample weights for minimizing the discrepancy of confounder between different treatment arms.

 Next, we will describe each component of our DeR-CFR algorithm in detail.